DP-REC: Private & Communication-Efficient Federated Learning: Experimental details

 \subsection{Hyperparameters}

 For all of the experiments in the main text we used $7$-bit per tensor quantization for \ourmethod{}.
 This was determined after the ablation study on the FEMNIST dataset, shown at Figure~\ref{fig:bitwidth_ablation}.
 The only difference was at the StackOverflow experiment where, to have a reasonable $\varepsilon$ DP guarantee, we used 5 quantization groups for the weight matrix of the logistic regression model (each with $10^6$ entries) and did per-tensor quantization for the biases (\emph{i.e.}, we had 6 quantization groups in total).
 As we mentioned in the main text, for \ourmethod{} we performed sampling with replacement to select clients for each round on all tasks, since the improved privacy amplification was beneficial.
 For \dpfedavg{} we use the traditional sampling without replacement on each round but with replacement across rounds.
-For \dpfedavg{} we tune the clipping threshold for each task and pick the appropriate noise scale for a given $\varepsilon$ guarantee.
-For \ourmethod{} the clipping threshold was a multiplicative factor of the standard deviation of the prior over the deltas, i.e., $c \sigma$, and $c$ was tuned in order to yield a specific $\varepsilon$ guarantee.
-The free parameter that we thus optimize is $\sigma$.